Chapel Hill-Carrboro schools has new fix for Mandarin magnet school controversy

 Wednesday night, the school board voted to take the school in a new direction.

-Glenwood will continuing teaching Mandarin but as part of a new magnet focus called STEAM², which stands for science, technology, engineering, arts, math and Mandarin.
+Glenwood will continuing teaching Mandarin but as part of a new magnet focus called STEAM², which stands for science, technology, engineering, arts, math and Mandarin, starting in August 2020.

-The new focus was one of eight recommendations from a committee made up of teachers, administrators, a counselor and parents.
+The new focus was one of several recommendations from a committee made up of teachers, administrators, a counselor and parents.

 All students will take some Mandarin, with the Chinese language replacing French for traditional-track students.
 Students in a separate dual-language track will split their instruction time between English and Mandarin.